zokam1411/milestone-project-4/README.md

 4. All the products are listed in individual cards which show the, title, SKU, price and 'add to bag' button if product has no options to select or 'select option' button if it does.
 Clicking the image or title will take the user to the product detail page.
 Clicking on the 'add to bag' button will automatically add product to bag.

-5. On the left of the website user can select one of the categories or see all products.
+5. On the left of the website user can select one of the category to filter products or see all products.

 ![shop](docs/readmeimages/shop.jpg)